xoidlabs/xoid/docs/recipes/dynamic-functions-with-fixed-references.md

 // inside React
 const funcFixed = useSetup((atom) => (...args) => atom()(...args), props.func)
 ```
 > `useSetup` can be used to return anything.
-In this case, it's used to return a function that internally calls `atom()`, thus it'll always use the latest version of the `props.func`.
+In this case, it was used to return a function that internally calls `atom()`, thus it'll always use the latest version of the `props.func`.

 ### A more concrete example

-Take the following react `useEffect` callback.
+Take the following `React.useEffect` callback.
 A window event listener is attached and removed everytime when `props.number` changes.

 ```js
 //inside React